LedgerHQ/ledgerjs/API.md

 **Parameters**

--   `observer`  is an object with a onNext, onError and onDone function (compatible with observer pattern)
+-   `observer`  is an object with a next, error and complete function (compatible with observer pattern)

 **Examples**